maximafreiman/bitcoin-simplicity/00-Orientation/A. What's The Biggest Problem of Trust?/EN.md

 You would feel hurt after being deceived, wouldn’t you?
 And remember: consequences can never be taken back.

 I want to leave you with this message: humans are not perfect.
-As long as something is managed by a centralized system controlled by a small group of people—rather than directly by machines, mathematics, and code—it will always have flaws.
+As long as something is managed by a centralized system controlled by a small group of people, rather than directly by machines, mathematics, and code, it will always have flaws.
 Worse than that, you will eventually be manipulated systemically, without even realizing it.